rclone/rclone/docs/content/local.md

 can use the `convmv` tool to convert the filesystem to UTF-8.
 This tool is available in most distributions' package managers.

-If an invalid (non-UTF8) filename is read, the invalid caracters will be replaced with the unicode replacement character, '�'.  `rclone` will emit a debug message in this case (use `-v` to see), eg
+If an invalid (non-UTF8) filename is read, the invalid characters will be replaced with the unicode replacement character, '�'.  `rclone` will emit a debug message in this case (use `-v` to see), eg